Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Results and Discussion

-The distribution of the disk density parameter for the sample is shown in Fig.~5 (left panel).
-Through Bayesian analysis, we find positive-to-very strong evidence for variable higher-density disk against the canonical one with $\Delta {\rm DIC_{12}}$ ranging from 2 to above 10, as shown in columns~(2)--(5) of Table~2.
-We obtained disk density measurements higher than the canonical value of $\log[n_{\rm e}/{\rm cm^{-3}]}=15$ with 90\% confidence for all sources except four: UGC~6728, Mrk~1310, NGC~4748 and PG~1426$+$015.
-Out of these four AGN, UGC~6728 and Mrk~1310 did not show strong relativistic reflection features in the X-ray spectra.
-The other two AGN, NGC~4748 and PG~1426$+$015, exhibited strong relativistic reflection features (broad Fe~K line, Compton hump) yet required a warm Comptonization component for soft X-ray excess in addition to the variable density relativistic disk reflection where the 90\% lower limit of the density parameter reached $\log[n_{{\rm e}}/{\rm cm^{-3}]}=15$.
-However, we notice that for one AGN, i.e., Mrk 110, both the high-density relativistic disk reflection with well-constrained $\log[n_{{\rm e}}/{\rm cm^{-3}]}=18.0_{-0.3}^{+1.5}$ and warm Comptonization are required to explain its broadband spectral emission comprehensively.
-The right panel in Fig.~5 shows $\Delta {\rm DIC_{23}}$ versus disk density for the sample, confirming the relevance of the warm coronal emission for the origin of the observed soft X-ray excess in 3 (NGC~4748, Mrk~110, and PG~1426$+$015) out of 11 AGN.
-The temperature and optical depth of the warm corona for these 3 AGN are found to be in the range of $kT_{\rm wc}\sim 0.25-2$\keV{} and $\tau_{\rm wc}\sim 4-17$, respectively, which agree with the properties of the warm corona constrained from a sample of AGN (see Fig.~5 of \citealt{Petrucci_2018}).
-Through joint \xmm{}+\nustar{} broadband spectroscopy, we find that the high-density relativistic reflection can self-consistently explain both the broad Fe~K line and soft X-ray excess in 8 out of 11 AGN.
-The inner accretion disk is found to be ionized and dense, with the median ionization of $\xi \sim 10^{2.5}$~erg~cm~s$^{-1}$, median density of $n_{\rm e} \sim 10^{17.8}\rm{cm}^{-3}$, and near-solar iron abundance of $A_{\rm Fe} \sim 2$ for the sample.
+The probability distribution of the disk density parameter for the sample is shown in Fig.~6 (left panel).
+We obtained disk density measurements higher than the canonical value of $\log[n_{\rm e}/{\rm cm^{-3}]}=15$ with 90\% confidence for 4 AGN: Mrk~110, Mrk~279, Mrk~590, and Mrk~79.
+Of these 4 AGN, three sources (Mrk~110, Mrk~279, and Mrk~79) exhibited strong relativistic reflection features (broad Fe~K emission line, Compton hump), yet required a warm Comptonization component to account for the soft X-ray excess in addition to high-density relativistic disk reflection.
+For 7 out of 11 AGN, the 90\% lower limit of the density parameter has reached the canonical value of $n_{\rm e}=10^{15}$~cm$^{-3}$.
+Out of these 7 AGN, an additional warm Comptonization component is required to describe the observed soft X-ray excess in 5 AGN.